-Smelly shoes are not only annoying, they can be embarrassing too!
+Smelly shoes are not only annoying, they can also be embarrassing too!
 But don’t throw out those stinky shoes just yet!
 We’ll show you 5 of the best methods on how to get the smell out of shoes.

 A Cure for Stinky Shoes

-Tips for Keeping Shoes DRY –
+Tips for Keeping Your Shoes Dry

 - Toss them in the dryer, put them near a heater, or put them in a sunny window.
 Canvas shoes should be fine taking a spin in the dryer, but other shoes will get ruined, so just be careful!

 - Go barefoot at home as much as possible.
 My 10 year literally wears his tennis shoes from the time he leaves for the bus until he gets into bed at night… and his shoes suffer because of it!
-I’m trying to teach him that the less her wears his shoes, the faster they will dry out and the less they will smell.
+I’m trying to teach him that the less he wears his shoes, the faster they will dry out and the less they will smell.
 We’re still working on it. 😉

 How to Get the Smell Out of Shoes

 Once your shoes are dry, it’s time to get rid of the smell for good.
 Here are 5 of the most effective methods I’ve found for getting rid of the odors in shoes.

 - Pour some rubbing alcohol into the spray bottle.

 - Spray the alcohol inside each smelly shoe.
 You only need a couple of spays to do the trick!
 Make sure you do this in a well-ventilated room or outside.